kxk302/non-B_gfa/gfa_README.txt

    This creates a non-B_gfa folder in <MyWorkspace> directory

-2. Create the following input directory structure in <MyWorkspace>/non-B_gfa directory.
-For each species, copy the chromosome fasta files to the appropriate seqs_srcdir folder.
+2. Create the following directory structure in <MyWorkspace> directory.

+input/
+├── Gorilla_gorilla
+│   └── seqs_srcdir
+├── Pan_paniscus
+│   └── seqs_srcdir
+├── Pan_troglodytes
+│   └── seqs_srcdir
+├── Pongo_abelii
+│   └── seqs_srcdir
+├── Pongo_pygmaeus
+│   └── seqs_srcdir
+├── Symphalangus_syndactylus
+│   └── seqs_srcdir
+└── aggregate_fasta_files

+3. Copy the aggregate fasta files from brubeck to '<MyWorkspace>/input/aggregate_fasta_files' directory.
+   Aggregate fasta files are in '/nfs/brubeck.bx.psu.edu/scratch4/makova_lab/downloads/primate_T2T/assemblies/v2' folder on brubeck.
+After copying the files, the contents of the directory should be as below:

+input/aggregate_fasta_files/
+├── README
+├── mGorGor1.pri.cur.20231122.fasta
+├── mPanPan1.pri.cur.20231122.fasta
+├── mPanTro3.pri.cur.20231122.fasta
+├── mPonAbe1.pri.cur.20231122.fasta
+├── mPonPyg2.pri.cur.20231122.fasta
+└── mSymSyn1.pri.cur.20231122.fasta

+4. Run the following command to split the aggregate fasta files, so we have 1 fasta file for each chromosome.

+   ./scripts/split_fasta_file.sh .

+   This script takes one input parameter: the 'input' folder's parent directory (which is '.', or current folder, in this case ).
+This script calls './scripts/split_fasta_file.py' for each species, and places the split fasta files in the appropriate folder.
+After running the script, the contents of the directory should be as below:

 input/
 ├── Gorilla_gorilla